-$$P_s = \frac{n_1 \tau_1 P{s1} + n_2 \tau_2 P{s2}}{P_s}$$
+$$P_s = \frac{n_1 \tau_1 P{s1} + n_2 \tau_2 P{s2}}{P{tr}}$$

-In the following we keep the total number of IEEE 802.11 and SD stations to a fixed value of 10 or 20.
-Figure 14 shows the throughput of an IEEE 802.11 node and an SD node when the proportion of IEEE 802.11 nodes varies, based on the above model and the simulation results.
-Nodes using SD have high CW values, trying to avoid collisions at high congestion levels.
-This is not the case of 802.11 that has relatively smaller CWs and keep severe contention and less collision avoidance.
-Obviously, this results in unequal share of the available channel bandwidth, i.e., 802.11 nodes "steal" some channel bandwidth from SD ones.
+In the following we keep the total number of flows using IEEE 802.11 and SD at a fixed value of 10 or 20.
+Figure 14 shows the throughput of an IEEE 802.11 node and an SD node when the proportion of IEEE 802.11 nodes varies. based on the above model and the simulation results.
+Nodes that use SD have high CW values, trying to avoid collisions at high congestion levels.
+This is not the case of 802.11 that has relatively smaller CWs and keeps severe contention and less collision avoidance.
+Obviously, this results in an unequal share of the available channel bandwidth, i.e., 802.11 nodes are more aggressive than SD nodes.
+In these cases, 802.11 nodes "steal" some channel bandwidth from the SD nodes.
 Another important observation is that the average throughput is higher if all the stations use SD than if all of them use 802.11 protocol.